crisostomi/gladia-website/content/publication/cosmo-2017209/index.md

   presence of outliers.
 The particular form of the problem allows us to leverage results and tools from the field of evolutionary game theory.
-This enables a highly efficient optimization procedure which assures accurate and provably consistent solutions in a matter of minutes in collections with hundreds of shapes. © 2016 The Authors Computer Graphics Forum © 2016 The Eurographics Association and John Wiley & Sons Ltd.
+This enables a highly efficient optimization procedure which assures accurate and provably consistent solutions in a matter of minutes in collections with hundreds of shapes.
 publication: '*Computer Graphics Forum*'
 doi: 10.1111/cgf.12796
 links: